 Competitive analysis

-This is the process of identifying competitors in your industry and researching their different design decisions.
+This is identifying competitors in your industry and researching their different design decisions.
 We can use this information as a point of comparison to determine your company’s strengths and weaknesses relative to each competitor.
 Understanding how competitors do the same job as the client’s product allows you to figure out how to do it even better.

 Best practices analysis

-Feedback analysys
+Feedback analysis

 Detailed user flow for each feature